Actually the Bible makes it clear that there is only supposed to be one form of government in general, let alone of the church.

 It’s the same really.

-The Bible is very clear, that Jesus alone is the head of the church.
+The Bible is very clear, that Yeshua alone is the head of the church.

 If only it was that easy.